palakroy010724-bit/palakroy010724-bit/README.md

 ## Hi there 👋
+name: Palak Roy
+reg. no. : 25BAI11268
+branch: CSE AIML
+year: 2026
+i am looking forward to learn and work on a lot of projects here with all the knowledge i have gained through this course of digital literacy.
 <!--
 **palakroy010724-bit/palakroy010724-bit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.